BloomTech-Labs/labs9-workout-tracker/server/README.md

 POST `/api/schedule/create/:id`

--Creates a new scheduled workout
+- Creates a new scheduled workout
+- Response is the newly created scheduled workout

 ```
 {